Nicole sets sights on Florida coast: Citrus awaits impacts

 Lane Schneider, the county’s emergency management coordinator, said the track nudged slightly in the last 24 hours.

-As Nicole continues to approach Florida, it is forecast to strengthen to a hurricane before making landfall along the east coast, according to the NWS.
+As Nicole continues to approach Florida, it strengthened to a hurricane before making landfall along the east coast, according to the NWS.
 After landfall, the center of the storm is forecast to track northwest across the state before curving northeast and moving up along the east coast by this weekend.

 The county opened two self-serve sandbag sites at Homosassa Community Park, 4210 S. Grandmarch Ave. and Bicentennial Park, 501 N. Baseball Point, Crystal River.